 Prior to the loan approval, U.S. Bank pulls the customer credit report and thoroughly investigates the individual’s capacity to pay.
 Once approved, the entire procedure including transfer of funds to the checking account can be finished in “a matter of minutes,” Snyder said.

 After piloting the product in 2016 and 2017, the company feedback demonstrated that consumers welcomed a straightforward pricing structure with no hidden fees and prompt access to cash (after a checking account had been set up).
 Numerous respondents also said they liked that loan details are reported to credit bureaus, enabling customers to improve their credit history, however that could reverse discharge for the individuals who can’t repay on time.

-To limit the risk that individuals could end up hooked on short-term credits – a concern raised by many on payday loans – U.S. Bank enforces customers to have just one outstanding Simple Loan at once.
+To limit the risk that individuals could end up hooked on short-term credits – a concern raised by many on payday loan – U.S. Bank enforces customers to have just one outstanding Simple Loan at once.
 After repaying the loan, a customer must cool off for 30 days before applying for another.

 U.S. Bank disclosed its Simple Loan after the OCC issued the direction in May for short-term installment loans.
 It urged banks to make such advances given that they’re reasonably valued and affordable, without characterizing what that meant.
 Through such credits, banks “can help lead consumers to more mainstream financial products without trapping them in continuous debt cycles,” the organization said.

 Critics including the Center for Responsible Lending don’t consider the loans to be consumer-friendly.
 “This type of product isn’t a safe alternative option to a payday loan,” Rebecca Borné, the group’s senior policy counsel, said in a statement.